Health department issues smoke safety warning, tips

 ST. GEORGE — With extreme fire weather, hot temperatures and red flag warnings issued multiple times over the last two weeks, the Southwest Utah Public Health Department released health and safety tips Sunday.

 So far this year, nearly 28,000 fires have burned more than 2.5 million acres.
-Currently, 18 large fires are actively burning across the country, including three that continue to burn in Utah, according to information obtained from the National Interagency Fire Center.
+Currently, 18 large fires are actively burning across the country, including three that continue to burn in Utah, according to the National Interagency Fire Center.

 High-res model smoke plume forecast for the #BrianHeadFire spreads smoke SE today thru this evening. #utwx https://t.co/rhgnh9qc36 pic.twitter.com/4dqNRZFwih